abgier-avraha/React-Testing-with-Context-Example/README.md

-# React Testing with Inversion of Control
+# React Testing with React Context

 A template which uses the following stack: